kenglxn/QueryByExample/README.md

 QueryByExample: Flexible JPA entity querying using example objects.

-There is a comprehensive javadoc here: http://kenglxn.github.com/QueryByExample

-Also have a look at the test class for examples: https://github.com/kenglxn/QueryByExample/blob/master/src/test/java/net/glxn/qbe/QBETest.java

 To get started using QBE, just clone and build the project:
 ```bash
 git clone git://github.com/kenglxn/QueryByExample.git
 cd QueryByExample/
 mvn clean install
 ```

 and then add QBE as a dependency in your project
 ```xml
 <dependency>